aertslab/scenicplus/README.md

 ## Documentation

-Documentation is available at: scenicplus.readthedocs.io
+Documentation is available at [read the docs](https://scenicplus.readthedocs.io).

 ## References